CuitGGyy/dotfiles/README.en_US.md

 ## Introduction

-- My home directory environment
+- Home directory environment
-- Follow XDG Base Directory Specification
+- Follow XDG directory specification
 - Compatible with MacOS or Linux
+- Compatible with Bash or Zsh
-- Require bash or zsh and git
+- Compatible with NeoVim or Vim
-- Use [zimfw](https://github.com/zimfw/zimfw) to manage modules
-- Require vim 7.4+ or neovim 0.7+
+- Require git
-- Use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins

 ## LICENSE